mixxxdj/mixxx/source/glossary.rst

      Reverse plays a track backwards.

    Ogg Vorbis
-     A patent-free lossy audio compression algorithm which uses a form of lossy data compression.
+     A patent-free audio compression algorithm which uses a form of lossy data compression.
 It is designed to provide for efficient streaming and manipulation of high quality digital audio.
 Ogg Vorbis files generally end with a .OGG or .OGA extension.

+   lossless
+     Used when describing audio compression algorithms, a lossless algorithm is one which results in no loss in audio quality when used.

+   lossy
+     Used when describing audio compression algorithms, a lossy algorithm is one which results in a loss in audio quality when used.

    MP3
-     A patented lossy audio compression algorithm which uses a form of lossy data compression.
-It is de facto standard of digital audio compression for music.
+     A patented audio compression algorithm which uses a form of :term:`lossy` data compression.
+It is de-facto standard of digital audio compression for music.
 MP3 files generally end with a .MP3 extension.

    AAC
-     Advanced Audio Coding (AAC) is a patented lossy audio compression algorithm which uses a form of lossy data compression.
+     Advanced Audio Coding (AAC) is a patented audio compression algorithm which uses a form of :term:`lossy` data compression.
 Designed to be the successor :term:`MP3`, AAC generally achieves better sound quality at similar bit rates.
 While the .AAC extension is sometimes used for AAC-encoded files, they are typically saved with an .M4A file extension.

    FLAC
-     Free Lossless Audio Compression (FLAC), a patent-free audio compression similar to :term:`MP3` but lossless.
-Lossless because when audio files are compressed using FLAC there is no loss in quality.
+     Free Lossless Audio Compression (FLAC), a patent-free audio compression similar to :term:`MP3` but :term:`lossless` (i.e. there is no loss in audio quality when used).
 FLAC files generally end with a .FLAC extension.

    AIFF
      Short for Audio Interchange File Format.
 High-quality digital audio file format, similar to .wav files.
-Contains CD-quality audio stored in a non-compressed, lossless format.
+Contains CD-quality audio stored in a non-compressed, :term:`lossless` format.
 AIFF files generally end with a .AIFF or .AIF extension.

    WAV
      Standard digital audio file format used for storing waveform data; allows audio recordings to be saved with different sampling rates and bitrates;
      often saved in a 44.1 KHz, 16-bit, stereo format, which is the standard format used for CD audio.
+Wave files are not compressed, and are therefore :term:`lossless`.
 Wave files generally end with a .WAV extension.

    codec
      Short for compressor/decompressor, a codec is any technology for